pace-neutrons/Horace/documentation/add/01_add.md

 Work on Vertical Slices of key project functions:

-- sqw : rewrite the SQW and DND objects to use new-style classes
+- sqw : rewrite the SQW and DND objects to use new-style, handle classes
   - initially preserve the current API
   - remove duplication between DND and SQW objects
-  -
 - gen-sqw : Read one or more `.spe` files and a detector parameter file, and create an output `.sqw` file
   - load files
   - combine file data into new SQW file